RonyKordahi/Event-Planner/README.md

 If the command succeeds, a message will be displayed in the `event-planner` channel and in the event's text channel.
 Also all `MEET-UPS` text channels will be sorted alphabetically.

+**Only the event organizer can update the event**

+> ⚠️ Mods will also be allowed to update events

 ## The Required Parameters

 ### Parameter: `name`